gldeng/universe/formal_theory/formal_theory_singularity_en.md

 $$\frac{dI_{\text{tech}}}{dt} = \beta \cdot I_{\text{tech}}^{\gamma} \cdot e^{\eta(\mathcal{D}_{\text{tech}} - \mathcal{D}_c)}$$

-where $\beta$ is the basic coefficient, $\gamma > 1$ is the super-exponential factor, and $\eta$ is the classicalization acceleration coefficient.
+where $`\beta`$ is the basic coefficient, $`\gamma > 1`$ is the super-exponential factor, and $`\eta`$ is the classicalization acceleration coefficient.
 This indicates that post-singularity technology exhibits super-exponential growth, with the growth rate itself also growing.

 Key characteristics of post-singularity technology include:
 1. Autonomous intelligence-dominated innovation